Skip Navigation

 [Back to top]

-What is the University of Nebraska-Lincoln's Institutional Code for ordering official GRE and TOEFL reports?
+What is the University of Nebraska-Lincoln's Institutional Code for ordering official TOEFL reports?

 Our Institution Code is 6877.